-\textit{\textbf{Gaussian Processes}}--- Gaussian process(GP) is a probabilistic model that can be used for regression or classification~\cite{garnett_bayesoptbook_2023,NIPS1995_7cce53cf}.Formally, as a type of stochastic process, a GP dictates a probability distribution over functions, $f(\bm{x})\sim \mathcal{GP}(m(\bm{x}),k(\bm{x},\bm{x}'))$, which is fully specified by a mean function $m(\bm{x})$ (usually chosen to be zero) and a covariance function $k(\bm{x},\bm{x}')$ (measures the similarity between two input values).
+\textit{\textbf{Gaussian Processes}} --- Gaussian process(GP) is a probabilistic model that can be used for regression or classification~\cite{garnett_bayesoptbook_2023_update,NIPS1995_7cce53cf}.
+Formally, as a type of stochastic process, a GP dictates a probability distribution over functions, $f(\bm{x})\sim \mathcal{GP}(m(\bm{x}),k(\bm{x},\bm{x}'))$, which is fully specified by a mean function $m(\bm{x})$ (usually chosen to be zero) and a covariance function $k(\bm{x},\bm{x}')$ (measures the similarity between two input values).
 The GP is defined as a collection of random variables (e.g., the evaluations of its sample function at different inputs $\{f(\bm{x}_i)\}$), with its any finite set following a joint Gaussian (i.e., multivariate normal) distribution, $f(\bm{x}_1),...,f(\bm{x}_N)\sim\mathcal{N}(\bm{\mu},\bm{K})$ where $\bm{\mu}_i=m(\bm{x}_i)$ and $\bm{K}_{ij}=k(\bm{x}_i,\bm{x}_j)$.

-For a regression task one can use GP to construct a non-parametric prior of the to be fitted function.
+For a regression task, one can use GP to construct a non-parametric prior to the to-be-fitted function.
 Per observing a training set $\bm{X}=\{\bm{x}_i\}^N_{i=1}$ with its corresponding targets $Y=\{y_i\}^N_{i=1}$, one can update the prior by conditioning on the observations, which essentially restrict the functions from the GP to be in line with the training data.
-Specifically, one cares the prediction $Y^{*}$ over new inputs $\bm{X}^{*}$, which together with the training targets $Y$ have the joint prior distribution,
+Specifically, consider the prediction $Y^{*}$ for new inputs $\bm{X}^{*}$, together with the training targets $Y$, one has the joint prior distribution

 and the conditioning of this joint Gaussian prior on the training data results in the posterior for the prediction, with $\bar{Y}^{*}=\bm{K}(\bm{X}^{*},\bm{X})\bm{K}(\bm{X},\bm{X})^{-1}Y$ and $\mathrm{cov}(Y^{*})=\bm{K}(\bm{X}^{*},\bm{X}^{*})-\bm{K}(\bm{X}^{*},\bm{X})\bm{K}(\bm{X},\bm{X})^{-1}\bm{K}(\bm{X},\bm{X}^{*})$.